 The U.S. Department of Labor says job prospects for Veterinary technicians and technologists are excellent with a 36 percent growth rate projected for the next seven years.

 VTNE Passage Rate

 Becoming a credentialed Veterinary Technician, in most states, requires a passing score on the VTNE as one of the criteria.
-Information about the VTNE can be found at the AAVSB Website.
-Listed is the 3 year passage rate for first time candidates graduating from Vol State.
+Information about the VTNE can be found on the AAVSB Website.
+Listed is the 3-year passage rate for first-time candidates graduating from Vol State.

 VTNE Pass Rate